alifa98/blog-new/_pages/about.md

 - Machine learning @ TD Bank
 - Topics related to LLMs and transformers
-- Exploring more on word models
+- Exploring more on world models

 ### Open Source